 An audit report is a formal document that communicates an auditor’s assessment of a specific aspect of an organization, whether it be financial, internal controls, or compliance.
-It concludes whether the entity is in compliance with current legislation or the desired certification.
+It concludes whether the entity complies with current legislation or the desired certification.

-Depending on who conducts the audit, it must comply with the standards established by the Federal Accounting Council (CFC) or the recommendations of the Institute of Independent Auditors of Brazil (IBRACON).
+Depending on who conducts the audit, it must comply with the standards established by the Federal Accounting Council (CFC) or the Institute of Independent Auditors of Brazil (IBRACON) recommendations.

-If done correctly, the report allows key stakeholders to better understand the current situation of the organization, as well as the challenges it faces now and will encounter in the future.
-A well-done audit will stand out, capturing everyone’s interest and promoting the necessary changes for the improvement of the company.
+If done correctly, the report allows key stakeholders to better understand the organization’s current situation and the challenges it faces now and will encounter in the future.
+A well-done audit will stand out, capturing everyone’s interest and promoting the necessary changes to improve the company.

 The audit report plays an important role in the transformation process of an organization.
 After all, it provides the assurance of an independent entity that a company’s processes are operating correctly.